matter-labs/zinc/zinc-book/src/09-zargo-circuit-manager/00-overview.md

 # build the circuit
 zargo build

-# fill the input template JSON usually located at ./build/input.json with values

-# execute the circuit and write the result to a JSON file
+# run the circuit and print the result
-zargo exec
+zargo run

 # generate the prover parameters
 zargo setup

+# edit the 'build/witness.json' and 'build/public-data.json' files

 # generate the proof
 zargo prove